Top Media Picks

 (5-part A&E series, December 2017)

-These two documentaries have a few redeeming moments:
+These next two documentaries still have a lot of ’90s prosecution bias in them….and a few redeeming moments:

 Truth and Lies (ABC, January 2017) – This is the documentary that brought the case back into the public eye after 20 years.
 Redeeming moments include journalist Terry Moran’s explanation of why he thinks the brothers were telling the truth, and prosecutor Pam Bozanich admitting, “One kid killing his parents is a bad seed; two kids killing their parents is a bad family.”

-The Crimes that Changed Us: Episode 4 (ID Investigation Discovery series, 2020) – Redeeming moments for me, personally, are that I got to say some things that went beyond the jury room deliberations, things which producers previously had usually edited out.
+The Crimes that Changed Us: Episode 4 (ID Investigation Discovery series, 2020) — Redeeming moments for me, personally, are that I got to say some things that went beyond the jury room deliberations, things which previous producers usually edited out.

 Best Dramatization